-AustralianSuper believes that gender diversity at board level is an essential element of good corporate governance and can positively impact on long-term investment outcomes.
-Accordingly, AustralianSuper has implemented a board gender diversity voting approach for companies in the S&P/ASX 200 index.
+AustralianSuper believes that gender diversity at board level is an essential element of good corporate governance and can positively impact investment outcomes.
+Accordingly, AustralianSuper has implemented a board gender diversity voting approach for companies in the S&P/ASX 200 Index.

-For companies in the S&P/ASX 200 Index, the Fund will engage with companies which have less than 30% female representation on their board, seeking their commitment to meet this target having due regard to the company's circumstances and the industry in which it operates.
+For companies in the S&P/ASX 200 Index, the Fund will engage with those which have less than 30% female representation on their board, seeking their commitment to meet this target having due regard to the company's circumstances and the industry in which it operates.